On the cluster admission problem for cloud computing: Preliminaries

+The problem the provider is facing when deciding whether to admit a deployment is that the decision must be made under uncertainty regarding future arrivals and the future behavior of deployments.
+In addition, the provider cannot directly observe the parameters of each deployment's processes.
+To understand how a provider can find a policy given this uncertainty, we model the problem as a Partially Observable Markov Decision Process (POMDP)$(\mathbb{S}, \mathbb{A}, \mathbb{R}, \mathbb{T}, \Omega , \mathbb{O})$ whose policy is constrained to meet the SLA $\tau$.

-If the parameters governing the scale out behavior of deployments were known, the optimal policy could be formulated as the solution to a Markov Decision Process.
-Since these parameters are generally not known, the cluster can only reason about them based on observed behavior and (optionally) some a priori information about individual deployments.
-The problem of finding an optimal policy can therefore be formalized as a constrained discrete time Partially Observable Markov Decision Process (POMDP) $(\mathbb{S}, \mathbb{A}, \mathbb{R}, \mathbb{T}, \mathbb{C}, \tau, \Omega , \mathbb{O})$.
-While deployments can arrive at arbitrary times, it takes time to make the acceptance decision.
-Thus, there is little loss in assuming (for the purposes of our POMDP) that time is discrete. $\mathbb{S}$ denotes the space of all possible states the cluster can be in.
-A state $s\in \mathbb{S}$ is assumed to contain all information about the cluster's active deployments $X(s)$ (including for each deployment $x$ both it's current size $C^x$ and the scaling process parameters $\lambda_x, \mu_x$ and $\sigma_x$) as well as the deployments that arrived during the current time step.
-The action set $\mathbb{A}$ consists of accepting or rejecting the deployments that arrived this time step.
-The reward function $\mathbb{R}(s) = \sum_{x\in X(s)} C^{x} $ is simply the number of active cores in a state $s$. $\mathbb{T}(s'| s,a)\forall s' s \in \mathbb{S}, \forall a \in \mathbb{A}$ denotes the state transition probabilities and $\mathbb{C}(s,a)$ denotes the expected number of failures that occur with the next state transition from a given state-action pair. $\tau$ denotes the SLA, as described above. $\Omega$ is the set of possible observations and $\mathbb{O}$ an observation model.
+For the POMDP formulation, we assume that time is discrete\footnote{While deployments can arrive at arbitrary times, it takes time to make the acceptance decision.
+Thus, there is little loss in discretizing time.} and that the problem has a finite time horizon\footnote{Our approach works for any choice of horizon (or even an infinite horizon with average or discounted rewards).} denoted N. The state space, denoted $\mathbb{S}$, describes the space of all possible states of the cluster.
+A state $s\in \mathbb{S}$ contains all information about the cluster's active deployments $X(s)$ (including, for each deployment $x$ both its current size $C^x$ and its scaling process parameters $\lambda_x, \mu_x$ and $\sigma_x$) as well as the deployments that arrived during the current time step.
+The action set $\mathbb{A}$ consists of individually accepting or rejecting each of the deployments that arrived this time step.
+The reward function $\mathbb{R}(s) = \sum_{x\in X(s)} C^{x} $ is the number of active cores in a state $s$.
+The transition probability function is denoted $\mathbb{T}(s'| s,a)\forall s' s \in \mathbb{S}, \forall a \in \mathbb{A}$.
+Given a state of the cluster and admission decisions, this function captures the distribution over scale outs, core deaths, and arrivals of new deployments that occur during the next time step. $\Omega$ is the set of possible observations and $\mathbb{O}: \Omega \times \mathbb{S} \rightarrow \left[0,1\right]$ an observation model.
+In our case, the observation model $\mathbb{O}$ is deterministic, but many states share the same observation.
+For state $s$, we always observe $\omega \in \Omega$ equal to the sizes of all deployments that are in the cluster and those that arrived with the last state transition.